ZMathias/Consoleidator/README.md

 A tiny universal console utility suite.
-Dinamically locates foreground CMD and injects utility code into it.
+Dynamically locates foreground CMD and injects utility code into it.